Back that Thang Up! Trying to Look Cool When You Reverse Park?

 Pros:

-- Enhanced Safety: Improved visibility when exiting the spot can reduce the risk of accidents.
+- Enhanced Safety: Better visibility when operating out can amazingly prevent accidents.

 Cons:

-- Mixed Reactions: While some drivers appreciate the safety benefits, others find it pretentious or just plain funny.
+- Mixed Reactions: While some drivers love the safety benefits, others find it pretentious or just plain silly.

-- Limited in Tight Spots: In very crowded lots, reverse parking might not always be feasible or safe.
+- Difficult in Tight Spots: Reversing into very compact lots is not always possible or safe.

 Is Reverse Parking the Ultimate Cool Move?